back

 Scope:UX audit, online learning research, rapid prototyping, AI-assisted design

-The Solar University is an in-house Learning Management System (LMS) kicked off by our PM and a senior developer while I was still heads-down finishing the Volt 2.0 redesign.
-The business case was obvious: we were paying $20,000 a month for Docebo, a clunky third-party training platform that was prone to technical issues out of our control.
-It was also one of the first touch points reps had with our system—the final onboarding step required in order to fully access Volt and start selling.
+The business case for an in-house LMS was obvious: we were paying $20,000 a month for Docebo, a clunky third-party training platform that was prone to technical issues out of our control.
+It was also one of the first touch points reps had with our system during onboarding and was required before fully accessing Volt.
 Building an in-house LMS would have been time prohibitive just a handful of months prior, but with AI we could do it ourselves in a fraction of the time.

 The Audit